offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * enables multi-color and multi-material prints by swapping between filament spools during printing.
   * automatically switches between filament spools if a filament spool runs out during printing.
   * automatically identifies the color and type of filament spools (only for official Bambu Lab filaments, using RFID).
-  * drying filament spools (up to 65 celsius).
+  * dries filament spools (up to 65 celsius).

   The AMS 2 Pro !!supports!!
 4 spools per unit, and !!supports!! chaining up to 4 AMS 2 Pro units together to !!support!! up to 16 spools per print.
 Additionally, the 4 chained AMS 2 Pro units may be chained up even further by 8 AMS HT units, enabling up to 24 spools per print.  `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/232` `{ref} https://us.store.bambulab.com/products/ams-multicolor-printing`

 * `{bm} Automatic Material System High Temperature (AMS HT)/(AMS HT)/` `{bm} /(Automatic Material System High Temperature)/i` - Automatic Material System High Temperature, an extension to the H2S that manages handling engineering-grade high-temperature filaments that are sensitive to moisture (e.g., PPS and PPA).
-It has better a better motor, filament drying (up to 85 celsius), and better humidity control than the AMS 2 Pro.
+It has a better motor, filament drying (up to 85 celsius), and better humidity control than the AMS 2 Pro.
 However, it only seems to !!support!!
 1 spool.

   `{bm-error} Did you mean AMS 2 Pro or AMS HT?/(AMS\s?Pro\s?2|AMS\s?2|AMS\s?Pro|\bAMS\b)/i`